-Once the Complainant has submitted the Formal Complaint, the investigator will likely meet with the Complainant to discuss his/her/their complaint and to ask any clarifying questions from the Complaint.
-During the meeting, the Complainant will have the right to have present an advisor, who may be an attorney, but the advisor will not be permitted to participate in any way in the meeting, except to advise the Complainant.
-The investigator will make sure that the Complainant has been adequately advised of available supportive measures (such as housing reassignments, security escorts, or class schedule changes) that are appropriate prior to a hearing on the Complaint.
+Once the Complainant has submitted the Formal Complaint, the investigator will likely meet with the Complainant to discuss their complaint and to ask any clarifying questions from the Complaint.
+During the meeting, the Complainant will have the right to have present an advisor, but the advisor will not be permitted to participate in any way in the meeting, except to advise the Complainant.
+The investigator will make sure that the Complainant has been adequately advised of available supportive measures (such as housing reassignments, security escorts, or class schedule changes) that are appropriate prior to a determination of the outcome of the Complaint.
 The investigator might need to speak with the Complainant more than once.

 The investigator will then contact the Respondent to schedule a meeting to discuss the allegations.
-Within a reasonable period of time prior to the scheduled meeting time to discuss the allegations adequate to give the Respondent sufficient time to prepare a response, the investigator will provide the Respondent a written notice of the allegations, including the parties involved, the specific section of the Sexual Misconduct Policy or other parts of the student Code of Conduct alleged to be violated, the precise conduct that is alleged to constitute the potential violation, and the date and location of the alleged incident.
+Within a reasonable period of time prior to the scheduled meeting time to discuss the allegations adequate to give the Respondent sufficient time to prepare a response, the investigator will provide the Respondent a written notice of the allegations, including the parties involved, the specific section of the Sexual Misconduct Policy or other parts of the Student Code of Conduct alleged to be violated, the precise conduct that is alleged to constitute the potential violation, and the date and location of the alleged incident.
 This notice may be a copy of the Complainant's Complaint statement if it includes this necessary information.
 During the meeting with the Respondent, the investigator will ask questions and listen to his/her/their version of the incident.
-During the meeting, the Responding Party will have the right to have present an advisor, who may be an attorney, but the advisor will not be permitted to participate in any way in the meeting, except to advise the Respondent.
+During the meeting, the Respondent will have the right to have present an advisor, but the advisor will not be permitted to participate in any way in the meeting, except to advise the Respondent.
 The investigator might need to speak with the Respondent more than once.